-ASU 2015-11 is effective for fiscal years and interim periods beginning after December 15, 2016 and is not expected to significantly impact the Company.
+ASU 2015-11 is effective for fiscal years and interim periods beginning after December 15, 2016.
+Early adoption of the amendments in this update are permitted.
+ASU 2015-11 is not expected to significantly impact the Company.

 Balance Sheet Classification of Deferred Taxes